daryllxd/lifelong-learning/self-improvement/monk-mode.md

 [Reference](https://illimitablemen.com/2014/04/13/monk-mode/)

 - Monk mode is about mitigating distraction and focusing solely on self-betterment by filling up your time with activities that improve you as a human being.
-- Naturally, such an endeavour is going to demand sacrifice.
 - *The sacrifice: you're going to be minimizing your time contribution to social obligations and junk activities.
 The reason for this is because these activities consume much of your time whilst yielding little to negligible increase towards your social market value.*
 - Junk activities:
   - Going out for coffee or sitting around idly.